• ABOUT

 Weddings as Content

-The evolution of the Nigerian wedding from a rite of passage to a theatrical performance can largely be traced to the mid-2000s, where wedding blogs transformed private joy into public aspiration.
-Suddenly, your wedding wasn’t successful unless it was curated for instagram.
+The evolution of the Nigerian wedding from a rite of passage to a theatrical performance can largely be traced to the mid-2000s Ovation Era, where wedding blogs first transformed private joy into public aspiration.
+Suddenly, your wedding wasn’t “successful” unless it was curated for a digital audience.

-Today, a couple doesn’t just hire a photographer, they hire a content creation team.
-The goal is no longer to capture memories, but to produce a trailer that will go viral on the internet.
-The wedding has stopped being a ceremony and has become a couple’s brand launch.
+Today, a couple doesn’t just hire a photographer; they hire a full-scale content creation team.
+The goal is no longer to capture memories to look back on in twenty years, but to produce a “trailer” that will go viral in twenty minutes.
+We have entered the era of the scripted wedding.
+We see brides being asked to fake-cry for the camera or couples performing their “first look” three different times because the lighting wasn’t quite right.
+The wedding has stopped being a ceremony of the soul and has become a high-budget brand launch for the couple.

 The Designer Worship